Starlord (play-by-mail game)

 Starlord is an open-ended, computer moderated, space-based play-by-mail game.
 Designed and moderated by Mike Singleton, gameplay began initially in the United Kingdom, with Flying Buffalo launching a version in the United States in 1983.
-Gameplay is limited to 50 players roleplaying as Starlords with the goal of becoming emperor by conquering the Throne Star.
+Gameplay was limited to 50 players roleplaying as Starlords with the goal of becoming emperor by conquering the Throne Star.
 Starlord was reviewed multiple times in magazines such as Dragon and The Space Gamer in the early 1980s, receiving generally positive reviews, with one reviewer noting the possibility of the game lasting for years.

 Publication history

 Mike Singleton designed Starlord.
-He moderated the game using his Commodore PET.
+The game was computer moderated.
+Singleton moderated the game using his Commodore PET.
 Singleton started gameplay in the United Kingdom, but as of 1983, Flying Buffalo began running the game in the United States as well.

 Starlord was based on a 1977 board game of the same name invented by Gary Bedrosian and Lee Elmendorf.

 Gameplay

-The game depicted a galactic empire on the decline, in a 1000-star galaxy, in which 50 players took the part of "starlords" trying to become emperor by conquering the Throne Star.
+The game depicted a declining galactic empire in a galaxy with 1000 stars, in which 50 players are "starlords" who attempt to take over the Throne Star and become the new emperor.
 At the outset, players controlled one Base Star out of 1,000 available.
+Stars were activity hubs, not celestial objects, and comprised 14 types.
 The "Empyr" controlled the non-assigned stars, "with up to ten ships at each and several hundred at the central Throne Star".
 However, "sadly, the last Emperor has died, and the Empyr is run by imperial computers", proving an opportunity for players to seize the throne.
 A player that took the Throne Star received various benefits, including control of the Empyr's forces and free turns, but also acquired "up to 49 enemies".

 Lee Simpson noted in the Winter 1983 issue of Flagship magazine that "Mike Singleton has since admitted, in earlier Starlord games the Throne Star was initially too lightly garrisoned", allowing players to become Emperor early in the game.